ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

 ---
 layout: post
-title: How to get a simple Go app on Kubernetes, part 2
+title: How to get a simple Go app in a CI environment
 date: 2020-04-07
 header_image: public/abstract-art-blur-bright.jpg
 header_position: center